ietf-wg-acme/acme/draft-ietf-acme-acme.md

 new-account requests include an "externalAccountBinding" field associating the new account with an external account.

+certificateGET (optional, boolean):
+: If this field is present and set to "true", then the CA allows GET requests to certificate URLs (see {{post-as-get}}).

 Clients access the directory by sending a GET request to the directory URL.

 ~~~~~~~~~~